AlirioLau/metalkit.github.io/_posts/2016-02-29-using-metalkit-part-7.markdown

 }
 {% endhighlight %}

 Run the program to make sure you are still seeing the glorious triangle as we have seen it in the previous part.
-We are now ready to move on to the next stage -- rendering 3D objects -- in the next part of this series.
 The [source code](https://github.com/MetalKit/metal) is posted on Github as usual.

 Until next time!